discourse/discourse-adplugin/README.md

 There are 2 easy steps for configuring your Discourse settings to enable advertisements to display in your Discourse forum.

+#### House Ads

+If you don't want to use an external ad platform, but want to show your own ads, then House Ads are for you!
+Define your ads by going to the Admin section of your Discourse forum, and go to the Plugins section.
+On the left, you should see a link called "House Ads".

+Begin by creating your ads.
+Give each a short descriptive name and enter the html for each.
+Style them using a custom theme (Admin > Customize > Themes).
+Lastly, click the Settings button in the House Ads UI and choose which of your ads to show in each of the ad slots.
+The ads will start showing as soon as you add them to slots.

 #### Step 2(a) - Choose Your Advertisement Platform

 <ul>